29jm/29jm.github.io/about.md

 ## SnowflakeOS

-> "It's very special"
+\> *"It is very special"*

-SnowflakeOS is a hobby OS I started in 2015 with the goal of learning about the inner workings of operating systems, and to program low-level stuff for the fun of it.
+SnowflakeOS is a hobby OS written in C for the x86 architecture I started in 2015 with the goal of learning about the inner workings of operating systems, and to program low-level stuff for the fun of it.
 I stopped working on it regularly shortly after starting the project as I no longer had the time.

-### SnowflakeOS - Challenge Edition
+### A rebirth

 This year, my school asked each student to choose a task to work on, a personal challenge, and freed up some time for them to work on it.
 I've chosen to resume work on SnowflakeOS, and work has begun!